One symptom of California’s housing crisis? State agency says someone making $200K deserves house-buying help.

 More than 40 years later, amid skyrocketing housing prices and near-record low homeownership rates, that goal is getting harder and harder to attain.
 So much so that the agency, known as CalHFA, has quite literally redefined what it means to be “moderate-income” in California — and their definition of “moderate” may be different than yours.

-In fiscal year 2016, only 124 households making over $100,000 obtained a loan through CalHFA, accounting for only three percent of the mortgages offered by the agency.
+In fiscal year 2016, only 124 households making over $100,000 obtained a loan through CalHFA, accounting for only 3 percent of the mortgages offered by the agency.

-During the first 11 months of fiscal year 2018, nearly 1,000 households making over that amount obtained a loan — accounting for 14 percent of CalHFA’s mortgages.
-Those that earn over $85,000 now comprise 30% of CalHFA borrowers, according to exclusive data provided by the agency.
+During the first 11 months of fiscal year 2018, nearly 1,000 households making over that amount obtained a loan—accounting for 14 percent of CalHFA’s mortgages.
+Those that earn over $85,000 now comprise 30 percent of CalHFA borrowers, according to exclusive data provided by the agency.

 Escalating housing costs are a likely culprit.
 The median price of a California home has jumped 21 percent over the last three years, reaching $580,000 in April, according to the California Association of Realtors.

 That means it’s harder for lower-income Californians to qualify for a mortgage—even with down payment assistance.
 It also means more and more California households making six figures don’t have the savings they need for a down payment.

 “If we know that supply is fewer, and that incomes haven’t kept pace with prices, how do we continue to help out the low-to-moderate space?” said Tia Boatman Patterson, executive director with CalHFA.
 “One of the ways you do it is to help more people by broadening our income targets.”

 CalHFA officials stress that the overall number of loans CalHFA has provided to lower-income Californians has increased over the same time span—the number of households making under $70,000 and receiving a CalHFA home loan has grown more than 50 percent since 2016.